evenb1/wilson/README.md

 - **Interactive Navigation**: The site features a dynamic navigation bar with a hamburger menu that transforms into a modal sidebar on smaller devices.
 - **Product Carousel**: A carousel slider for showcasing special offers on smaller devices, ensuring a smooth user experience.
 - **Footer with Social Links**: A well-organized footer containing links to essential pages and social media profiles, aligned to the right for a clean look.
-- **Subscription Form**: An easy-to-use subscription form for users to join the Wilson community and stay updated on the latest news and offers.

 ## Technologies Used